In 2004, Chris founded Cleversafe which became the largest and most strategic object storage vendor in the world (according to IDC).

-Kelly Welsh is the President of the Civic Committee and of the Commercial Club of Chicago.
+Kelly is the President of the Civic Committee and of the Commercial Club of Chicago.

-Brandi Bridges is the Senior Vice President of the Industry 4.0 sector at P33.
+Brandi is P33’s Senior VP of Ventures.
 In this role, she works to collaborate with multiple players in the advanced manufacturing space, from accelerators and start-ups to industry partners and not-for-profit organizations.

 Prior to joining P33, she was an Engagement Manager at McKinsey & Company, focusing on operations transformations and digital strategies for industrial, medical products and pharmaceutical manufacturers.
 Prior to joining McKinsey, she was a project engineer at ExxonMobil where she executed large capital projects domestically and internationally.
 She holds a B.S. in Civil and Environmental Engineering and BA in Hispanic Studies from Rice University and an MBA from Harvard Business School.
 She is a current board member of the Association of Rice University Alumni and the Association of Rice University Black Alumni.
 She is also on the board of Calculated Genius, a nonprofit focused on advancing STEM education for Chicago youth.
 She resides in downtown Chicago with her husband and daughter.

-Matthew Muench is Senior VP of Workforce Innovation, leading P33’s efforts to grow Chicago’s tech talent base and improve diversity and inclusion in the tech ecosystem.
+Matthew is P33’s Senior VP of Talent, leading P33’s efforts to grow Chicago’s tech talent base and improve diversity and inclusion in the tech ecosystem.